ArbenKqiku/arbenkqiku.github.io/_posts/2020-01-04-adwords-scripts-awql.md

 Therefore, row.hasNext() will be true and the code inside the while loop will be once again executed.
 As a consequence, Logger.log(rows.next()) will print the third row.

-After the third row there are no more rows, so row.hasNext(), which answers the question: “is there another row?” will be false.
+After the third row there are no more rows, so row.hasNext(), which answers the question: “is there another row?”, will be false.
 Therefore, the while loop will stop.

 Now that the code is complete, we can preview the results by clicking on the preview button on the bottom right corner:

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-1-google-adwords-scripts/image-6.jpg" alt="linearly separable data">

-Now, to preview the results click on Logs:
+Now, to see the the result click on Logs:

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-1-google-adwords-scripts/image-7.jpg" alt="linearly separable data">